lipk/nicestream/manual.md

     std::stringstream("this text will all be read into str") >> nstr::all(str);

+### nstr::split

+split can be used to read a series of values, separated and terminated by some regular expressions, into a container.
+A simple example with ints:

+    std::vector<int> vec;
+    std::stringstream("1,2,3,4\n") >> nstr::split(",", "\n", vec);

+It does not clear the target so any values already in the container will remain unchanged.
+Adding elements is done via an std::inserter at end(), so for sequential containers, items will be appended.

+Conversion from string to the target type is done via a stringstream, except for strings, which are just passed along verbatim:

+    std::stringstream("a a,b b;") >> nstr::split(",", ";", strvec);

+...will read two items, "a a" and "b b".

 ## Under the hood

 nicestream constructs a nondeterministic finite automata for each regex-based